8base/old-documentation/docs/8base-console/roles-and-permissions.md

 }
 ```

-After succesfully running this query, the user decides that the filter should be utilized as a custom filter for post updates.
+After successfully running this query, the user decides that the filter should be utilized as a custom filter for post updates.
 That way, only *editors* would only be able to update posts that belong to authors from their own company.

 To accomplish this, the value of the `filter` key can be pasted into the *Custom Filter* section of the desired role's update permission.